Sean Rad: Tinder

+After Match Group and Tinder merged in July 2017, Match Group's market capitalization has grown from $8.34 billion to $44.59 billion as of October 14, 2021.
+Tinder became the highest grossing app in Apple's App Store in 2017.
+In August 2021, Morgan Stanley valued Tinder's worth at $42 billion.

 AllVoices

 In 2018, Rad and Claire Schmidt co-founded AllVoices.
 AllVoices is an app that allows employees to anonymously report harassment, ethics, compliance, and other workplace issues directly to a company's board.
 AllVoices was developed by Rad and former vice president of technology and innovation at 20th Century Fox Claire Schmidt in response to rampant complaints of sexual harassment in the technology and entertainment industries.
 After submitting a report, users are notified when the company receives the information and when or if the company acts upon that report.

 Philanthropy

 Rad is a Founding Board Member of Good Today, a non-profit organization that promotes daily support of various charitable organizations.
 The app allows users to make daily donations of as little as 25 cents and offers company sponsorships for employees who donate through the app.

-Awards & recognition
+Awards and recognition

 Rad was included on the Forbes 30 Under 30 list in 2014.
 Rad was also recognized by Fast Company as one of the Most Creative People in the business community.
 In May 2016, Rad received an honoree diploma from University of Southern California and delivered the 2016 USC Marshall School of Business undergraduate commencement speech.
 Also in 2016, Rad accepted a Webby Award for Tinder.
 In 2017, Rad was honored as a "30 Under 30" by the Jewish Journal.
 In 2020, Rad was again recognized by Forbes as one of the Top 10 Under 30 Founders of the decade.